20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 What they are:

-Dedicated pages on your website that thoroughly describe each service you offer, including benefits, process, and target audience.
+Individual service pages on your website that thoroughly describe each service you offer, including benefits, process, and target audience.

 How to use them: